bluesky/databroker/docs/source/tutorials/get-metadata.rst

    import databroker.tutorial_utils
    databroker.tutorial_utils.fetch_BMM_example()

-Access the catalog as assign it to a variable for convenience.
+Access the catalog and assign it to a variable for convenience.

 .. ipython:: python